List of discontinued photographic films: Color reversal (slide) film

+Color negative film

 ADOX (Fotoimpex)

 The current rights to the ADOX name for photographic products were obtained in 2003 by Fotoimpex of Berlin, Germany, a company founded in 1992 to import photographic films and papers from former eastern Europe.
 This included the Efke films from Fotokemika which were sold branded as 'ADOX CHS Art' re-uniting the ADOX name with the original Schleussner film formula.
 Fotoimpex established the ADOX Fotowerke GmbH film factory in Bad Saarow outside Berlin to convert and package their films, papers and chemicals.
 After the closure of Fotokemika in 2012, ADOX subsequently revived the KB100 film as ADOX CHS II.